rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 ### Grid layout
 However, we need to address some more serious layout problems: currently, the navigation is way too small, and the header does not stand out at all.

 To fix this, we are going to use a relatively new CSS technique known as [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid){% inline_note() %}A nice reference for CSS Grid can be found <a href="https://css-tricks.com/snippets/css/complete-guide-grid/">here</a>.{% end %}.
-Essentially, grid allows you to specify layout in a parent element, and then place the child elements inside this layout.
+Essentially, grid allows us to specify layout in a parent element, and then place the children inside this layout.

 First, let's specify the general layout of our grid.
 We want three sections: a header in the top left (for our title), a navigation bar in the top right, and then a main area containing all the content of the site.
-Let's target the `<body>` tag to set up this grid:
+Let's target the `<body>` element to set up this grid:
 ```
 body {
   display: grid;